Zambia

 Service provision

-WFP leverages on its expertise in buying, storing and distributing food to provide logistics support and services to the Government and partners to transport health equipment, food supplies, and agricultural inputs as part of the COVID-19 response and other national priorities.
-In addition, UN agencies and the Government will be supported through the provision of storage facilities for relief food and non-food items on demand.
+WFP harnesses its expertise in buying, storing and distributing food to provide logistics support and services to the Government and other partners.
+We transport health equipment, food supplies and agricultural inputs.
+In addition, we provide storage facilities for food and non-food items.

 Contacts